 - Pain and suffering they endured before passing away

-- Loss of companionship, emotional support
+- Loss of companionship and emotional support

-How Working with a Car Accident Lawyer From our Alexandria Team Can Help
+How Working With a Car Accident Lawyer From Our Alexandria Team Can Help

-Recovering from a car accident can take considerable time as victims need to heal from their injuries.
+Recovering from a car accident can take considerable time as victims heal from their injuries.
 Seeking legal action to hold the responsible party accountable for an accident puts unnecessary weight on your shoulders.

 Evidence We Can Use